-Many years ago, when I did my summer cooking course as a young girl, french toast was one of the recipes I made.
-The instructions used in this recipe are the same as when I learned to make it, but I changed up the ingredients to what I like over the years.
+Many years ago, I did my summer cooking course as a young girl.
+This french toast is one of the recipes I made.
+The instructions used in this recipe are the same as when I learned to make it.
+However, I have changed up the ingredients to what I like over the years.
 It is also one of my favorite breakfasts to eat as a young girl.
-You can make it for breakfast or make it for dinner.
+You can make french toast for breakfast or make it for dinner.
 Either way is great!

 I also forgot to keep you updated on what my kids have been cooking.
-We have had Red and White Pasta with Divine Breadsticks and then Enchilada Style Burritos with tortilla chips and Super Fast Blender Salsa.
+We have had Red and White Pasta with Divine Breadsticks.
+Then there is Enchilada Style Burritos with tortilla chips and Super Fast Blender Salsa.
 The upcoming meals planned are Better Than Olive Garden Fettuccine along with Divine Breadsticks.
 The following week will be some kind of nachos.
 My oldest son is still trying to decide between Monster Nachos, Quick Chicken Enchilada Nachos or BBQ Pulled Pork Nachos.Print

 - 3 eggs

 - Canola Oil

 - Break eggs into a shallow bowl; beat with a fork.

 - Add milk and sugar and mix well.

 - Place about 1 Tablespoon of oil in a large skillet.

 - Then quickly dip a slice of bread in the egg mixture.
 Flip it so both sides get dipped with the egg mixture.